afcarl/PMW3901_SoftSPI/readme.md

 ## Electrical connection

-MISO, MOSI, and SCK, and CS (chip select) can be any three digital pins.
+MISO, MOSI, and SCK, and CS (chip select) can be any four digital pins.

 ## Usage